IgniteUI/indigo-design-docfx/en/components/navbar.md

 ## Navbar

-Use the Navbar Component Symbol to provide clarity for the user about his current position in the application and to implement application-level navigation.
+Use the Navbar Component to provide clarity for the user about current position in the application and to implement application-level navigation.
 It is always situated at the top of the screen.
 The Navbar is visually identical to the [Ignite UI for Angular Navbar Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/navbar.html)

 ### Navbar Demo